hjbar/stage_m1/README.md

    + You could implement ML-style parametric polymorphism, with generalization during type inference.
-This is the hardest of the extensions mentioned here by far: we have not tried this, and we don't know how the interaction between enumeration/generation and generalization will work out.
-(One might need to change the term generation to stop going 'in and out' of sub-constraints, or to be careful in the implementation of ML-style generalization to use a semi-persistent data structure, a tree of generalization regions instead of a stack.)
+This is the hardest of the extensions mentioned here by far: we have not tried this, and we do not know how the interaction between enumeration/generation and generalization will work out.
+(One might need to change the term generation to stop going 'in and out' of sub-constraints, or at least to be careful in the implementation of ML-style generalization to use a (semi-)persistent data structure, a tree of generalization regions instead of a stack.)

 - You could use the term generator for property-based testing of *something*: implement a procedure that manipulates explicitly-typed